calebbrgr/bl2sdk-mods/CrossSkillModifier/ReadMe.md

 1. Open the \__init__.py file.

-2. Modify the Tree variables (line 52) to make a tree of your liking.
+2. Modify a Tree variable (line 54) to make a tree of your liking.
 You can find all the skill names below this part.
 Personally I pulled up https://bl2skills.com/ and once I found a skill I liked I searched for it in the document and added it to the array.
-3. Once you have created your tree make sure to modify the CurrentTree variable (line 69) to select what tree you want activated.
-(Tree_1 by default)
+3. Once you have created your tree make sure to modify the CurrentTree variable (line 66) to select what tree you want activated.
+(Tree_0 by default)

-4. Place in your PythonSDK mod folder if you haven't already.
+4. Place ./CrossSkillModifier in your PythonSDK Mods folder if you haven't already.

 Enjoy!